-Cost concept of accounting
+Cost Concept of Accounting

-What is Cost Concept of Accounting? – Definition
+Cost Concept of Accounting: Definition

-Therefore, if a balance sheet shows an asset at a certain value it should be assumed that this is its cost unless it is categorically stated otherwise.
+Therefore, if a balance sheet shows an asset at a certain value, it should be assumed that this is its cost unless it is categorically stated otherwise.

-Characteristics of Cost Concept of Accounting
+Characteristics of the Cost Concept of Accounting

 Cost Concept and the Relevance Convention

-Accordingly, the recording of assets on acquisition cost basis meets the convention of objectivity.
-Moreover, the present value of assets constantly undergoes change with the result that if we were to record the assets on the basis of their present value, we would require to alter them practically every day.
+Accordingly, recording assets at acquisition cost meets the convention of objectivity.
+Moreover, the present value of assets constantly undergoes change, meaning that if we were to record assets based on their present value, they would need to be updated practically every day.

 It should be noted that the cost concept creates problems only in relation to assets that are held by the business enterprise for use over the long term and where their values undergo significant changes.

-Such revaluations (whether upwards or downwards) have to be disclosed in terms of the amount and date of the revaluation for a subsequent period of five years.
+Thus, it is occasionally the case that some fixed assets must be revaluated as a practical matter.
+Such revaluations, whether upward or downward, must be disclosed in terms of the amount and date of the revaluation for a subsequent period of five years.

 Value, as used in accounts, signifies the amount at which an item is stated, in accordance with the accounting principles related to that item.
-Using the word value in this sense, it may be said that balance sheet values generally represent cost to the accounting unit or some modification thereof; but sometimes they are determined in other ways, as for instance on the basis of market values or cost of replacement, in which cases the basis should be indicated in financial statements, The word value should seldom if ever be used in accounting statements without a qualifying objective.
+Using the word value in this sense, it may be said that balance sheet values generally represent cost to the accounting unit or some modification thereof; but sometimes they are determined in other ways, as for instance on the basis of market values or cost of replacement, in which cases the basis should be indicated in financial statements.
+The word value should seldom if ever be used in accounting statements without a qualifying objective.